 - In "Blind Curve" we learn that Jake lost his vision as a result of a horrible car accident caused by a drunk driver.
 He admits that not a day goes by that he doesn't consider how much different his life would've turned out had he not gotten in that car.

 - The Friend Nobody Likes: Bob is despised by every character on the show, but Reggie lets him hang around her diner all day and he is invited to every social function within the group.

 - Friend to All Children: One of the reasons Linda still has a job.
 When kids come into the office she's actually good with them, whereas Margaret is brusque and businesslike and Becker is Becker.

-Reggie: I don't really cook so much as I defrost and reheat.
+- Greasy Spoon: Reggie's diner.Reggie: I don't really cook so much as I defrost and reheat.

-- Grey and Grey Morality: In one episode, a twin brother of one of Becker's patients uses his brother's insurance to get cancer treatment.
+- Grey-and-Grey Morality: In one episode, a twin brother of one of Becker's patients uses his brother's insurance to get cancer treatment.
 Becker spends the episode debating giving him the treatment (resulting in insurance fraud and possibly risking his license) or denying him the treatment (condemning a sick man to die because he is uninsured).
 Ultimately, Becker decides against committing fraud because he's the only practice in a poor neighborhood, so more people would die if he got caught.

-- Homemade Sweater From Hell: In one episode, Margaret wears a "swest" that her husband, Lewis, made; it's hilariously bad.
+- Homemade Sweater from Hell: In one episode, Margaret wears a "swest" that her husband, Lewis, made; it's hilariously bad.
 Linda feigns a compliment on it, and ends up getting her own "swest" from Lewis.